Here you'll find the most Frequently Asked Questions

 one after the other.
 When one moto is crossing the

-finish line, another is leaving the starting gate.
+finish line, another has already left the starting gate.

-running of the race takes about 3 hours.
-(About the
+running of the race takes about 2 hours.

-system will be employed for the 2012 season.
+system will be employed for most of the 2014 season.
 In classes

 with four or more riders, the motos will be strictly